 By the property of the O-U process, we characterize the expectation and variance of $Z^{(i)}(t)$ for $i\neq 1$.

-Recall that the distribution of $Z^{(i)}_{\eta}(t)$ can be well approximated by the normal distribution of $Z^{(i)}(t)$ for a sufficiently small step size.
-This further implies that after sufficiently many iterations, the algorithm enforces $z^{(i)}_{\eta,k}\rightarrow 0$ except $i=1$.
-Meanwhile, it behaves like a biased random walk towards the optimum, when it iterates within a small neighborhood the optimum.
-Unlike Phase I, the variance gradually becomes a constant.
-Moreover, different from the ODE in Phase II, the SDE in Phase III implies how small $\eta$ we need.
+Recall that the distribution of $z^{(i)}_{\eta,k}$ can be well approximated by the normal distribution of $Z^{(i)}(t)$ for a sufficiently small step size.
+This further implies that after sufficiently many iterations, SGD enforces $z^{(i)}_{\eta,k}\rightarrow 0$ except $i=1$.
+Meanwhile, SGD behaves like a biased random walk towards the optimum, when it iterates within a small neighborhood the optimum.
+But unlike Phase I, the variance gradually becomes a constant.

-Based on theorem \ref{Convergence}, we further establish an upper bound of time for Phase III in following proposition. \begin{proposition} Given a sufficiently small $\epsilon>0$, a sufficiently small $\eta$, $\delta$ defined in Proposition \ref{Time_Saddle}, and $\phi=\sum_{i=1}^d \beta_{i1}^2$ after restarting the counter of time, we need
+Based on theorem \ref{Convergence}, we further establish an iteration complexity bound for SGD in following proposition. \begin{proposition} Given a pre-specified $\epsilon>0$, a sufficiently small $\eta$, and $\delta$ defined in Proposition \ref{Time_Saddle}, after restarting counter of iteration, we need at most